dantenetwork/protocol-stack-for-ink/test/item-challenge.md

     <p align="center">Fig. 1-3 send normal greeting message</p>
 Note the last line int the above picture(Fig. 1-3), the `1`, that's the message number and we can use it to check on the Polkadot side if the message is received.

-* All honest routers push the message to the chain, and cross chain contract aggregates messages.
+* No need for any operations.
+All honest routers will automatically push the message to the chain, and cross chain contract aggregates messages.
-***Note that this is processed by the test routers automatically, so there's no need for any operation.***
+***The below picture is just the record we have made, and it's printed out by test routers.
+For testing, there's no need to care about it because Fig.1-5 will prove the result.***

 ![img](../assets/1-4.png)
 <p align="center">Fig. 1-4 router push message to cross chain</p>